CVH95/Jacksonville/README.md

 # DOCUMENTATION

 Simple **Matrix template class** in C++ with a few general utilities and mathematical operations.
-The objective of this class is to have a structured matrix data type that can be added to any project and allows for easy data storing, carrying and accessing in matrix form, as well as performing algebraic calculations on such data.
+The objective of this class is to have a structured matrix data type that can be added to any project, allowing easy data storing, carrying and accessing in matrix form, as well as performing algebraic calculations on such data.

+The Matrix Class **.h** and **.cpp** templates are in _include/_.
+The folder _src/_ contains source to test programs.
+The output of this tests can be seen in the .txt files in _genfiles/_ and used for checking that the class compiled fine.

 ## 1. Build and Compile